 When most of us think about success skills, they tend to focus on skills that are very traditional.
 For example: being smart, organized, or having good technical skills.
-But there are 7 Critical Skills that the most successful people use in their lives that define their success.
+But there are 7 critical habits of successful people.

 Inspiring others gives you a sense of pride like nothing else.
 When you inspire others with your attitude and actions they follow suit.
 A good example of this is the other day I was in line for coffee.
 I decided I was going to do something nice and buy a coffee for the person behind me.
 After I did that, the person behind me, in turn, paid for the person behind them.